LauraWebdev/TMF_ManiaLink_Documentation/docs/setup/link-setup.md

 If your answer is yes to either of these questions, you need to register your ManiaLink on the [Trackmania Player Page](https://players.trackmaniaforever.com/).

 !!! note
     Use the credentials you use to log into the game on the player page.
-Access is only available to Trackmania United Forever accounts.
+Access to both the player page and named ManiaLinks is only available to Trackmania United Forever accounts.
+Trackmania Nations Forever users can still access ManiaLinks through the [direct link](./server-setup.md).

 ## Check your ManiaLink
 First, check that your ManiaLink is working propperly.
 You will need to host your ManiaLink somewhere, more details are available on the [Server Setup](server-setup.md) page.